 Currently, he is looking into the future’s horizon, analyzing how the designs in our pipeline work together, identifying design trends and the drivers of change behind them.
 With his education as a Systems Analyst and Engineering, a long background as a Developer and a deep love for technology and design, he ensures a professional handling of the organization’s window to the world and a constant scouting for new technology and trends.Read more

 Originally from Argentina, Mariano has recently been working in different IT projects for Latin America, Denmark and the United States.
 He is also one of the responsible volunteers for the Roskilde Festival IT group.

 Mariano enjoys sailing, writing, and playing video games whenever there is time for it.

 m: +45 20 10 59 24

-Lesley began working with INDEX: Design to Improve Life® in 2015.
-As Editor, she is responsible for the concept development and production of INDEX’s external media, with a specialty in news/feature writing and film post-production.
+Lesley began working with INDEX in January 2015.
+As Editor, she oversees the development and production of INDEX’s external communication, with a specialty in news/feature writing and film post-production.

 Lesley is most interested in human-centered design – everything from the very simple to the almost sci-fi.
 In line with INDEX, her mission is to show how design can be instrumental in establishing a good quality of life for all.
 Lesley has also sat on the Good Design Award Jury – Australia’s oldest and most prestigious Awards program for design and innovation.Read more